-On March 7, 2019, we learned that an unauthorized individual may have gained access to the website we used to process credit card transactions between January 28, 2019 and February 15, 2019.
+On June 6, 2019 we learned that an unauthorized individual may have gained access to the website we used to process credit card transactions between April 19, 2019 and June 6, 2019.
 When we first learned of this incident, we took immediate steps to secure the information.
-A thorough investigation was conducted by a forensic investigation firm to determine what happened, who was impacted and what information may have been affected.
+A thorough investigation was conducted to determine what happened, who was impacted and what information may have been affected.
 We wanted to let you know this occurred and to assure you we take it very seriously.